vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ---
 {{imgBasket}}Zigbee / WiFi temperature and humidity sensor 2xAAA powered with display.
-The width is 7 cm and height is 2,6 cm.\
+The width is 7 cm and the height is 2,6 cm.\
 <a href="https://s.click.aliexpress.com/e/_oBX1DMr" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/3GotLs3#ad" target="_blank">(Amazon US)</a>
 Model: ZY-TH01Pro